Archive for the ‘single-ply’ tag

 Single-Ply Flat Roofing Membranes – PVC, TPO & EPDM Rubber Roofs

 In our overview of Flat Roofing Technologies: Part I – BUR, Tar & Gravel and Modified Bitumen, we discussed the older and in many ways inefficient types of flat roofs, that are not only outdated by today’s standards, but also have a short life cycle expectancy.
-Moreover, they pose numerous obstacles when it comes to repairing those flat roofs, as discussed in our Flat Roof Repair guide.
-See our comparison of two seemingly similar, yet very different in their nature flat roofing types – PVC and TPO roofs below.
+Moreover, they pose numerous obstacles when it comes to repair, as discussed in our Flat Roof Repair guide.

 What is single-ply flat roofing?

-Single ply membrane formulation, or the components a membrane is made of, is what makes the difference between different types of single-ply flat roofing membranes.
-Single ply roofing membranes come in various widths, ranging from 6 to over 18 feet.
+Membrane formulation, or the components a membrane is made of, marks the biggest difference between different single-ply products.
+Single ply membranes come in various widths, ranging from 6 to over 18 feet.
 In theory, the wider the membrane is, the less overlapping seam you have, thus reducing the possibility of leaks.
 The reality is different however, and most commonly used membranes do not exceed 10 feet in width.

 The most crucial aspect to the reliability and longevity of single ply roofs is the method of attaching overlapping seams together.
 That is where 99% of flat roof leaks occur.
 Therefore, having permanently attached seams is the most important factor in the longevity of a flat roof installation.
 We will discuss it in more detail as we review different single ply roofing technologies.

-Single ply membranes are installed either as fully adhered or mechanically attached systems depending on each roof’s condition, and other factors, as well as an installer’s preferences in some cases.
-Underneath the membrane there s usually a separation barrier and/or some sort of insulation board.
+Single ply membranes are installed either as fully adhered or mechanically attached systems, depending on each roof’s condition, installer’s preferences, and other factors.
+Underneath the membrane, there is usually a separation barrier and/or some sort of insulation board.
 Most common insulation is ISO or EPS foam board.
 Both types have an R-value ranging from 4-R to 6-R per 1 inch of insulation thickness.

 Find out more information on why you should avoid installing EPDM rubber roofing on you home and how residential roofing contractors are trained to install rubber roofs.

-Today, single ply roofing has become the prime choice when it comes to flat roof replacement.
-More and more roofing contractors are switching from old roofing types like BUR, Asphalt, and Tar & Gravel roofs to single-ply membrane installation, which is easier, safer and faster.
-Single ply roofing installation does not use the torching used in Modified Bitumen roofs installation, and therefore there is no fire hazard/possibility to bur down your home / business.
+Today, when it comes to flat roof replacement, single ply roofing is the top choice.
+More and more contractors are switching from old systems, such as BUR, Asphalt, and Tar & Gravel to single-ply membranes, which are easier, safer and faster to install.
+Single ply roofing installation does not require torching, used in Modified Bitumen installation, and therefore there is no fire hazard/possibility to burn down your home / business.

-There are 3 most-used single ply membrane types present on the market today: PVC/CPA, EPDM rubber and TPO.
-While these abbreviations probably won’t tell you much, about these roof types, bellow we provide a brief summary of each of these technologies.
+There are 3 most-used single ply membrane systems present on the market today: PVC/CPA, EPDM rubber and TPO.
+Bellow, we provide a brief summary of each of these systems.

-- PVC – Polyvinyl Chloride – a thermoplastic membrane utilizing a reinforcement scrim between the two plies of equal thickness (IB roof only).
+• PVC – Polyvinyl Chloride – a thermoplastic membrane, utilizing a reinforcement scrim between the two plies of equal thickness (IB roof only).
 Top ply contains Cool Roof pigments, UV stabilizers, and other components to extend the life of the membrane.
 Bottom ply contains PVC ingredients to provide consistent weld of top and bottom plies and fillers.
 Material Warranty Period: Up to 25 years Commercial / Lifetime Residential.
-PVC roof system life expectancy: 30+ years.
+PVC life expectancy: 30+ years.
+The reason for PVC’s superior durability and longevity are the seams, which are hot air welded and as a result will be impervious to leaks and will never come apart.

 TPO Roofing

-- Material Warranty Period: Up to 20 years Commercial / NO Residential.
+• Material Warranty Period: Up to 20 years Commercial / None for Residential.
 TPO roof system life expectancy – 7 to 20* years.
+Like PVC roofs, TPO systems also use the hot air welded seams technology to make the roof durable and leak free.
+However, problems with the membrane formulation, are a source of many issues.
 You should know that there is not a single TPO installation in existence in the USA, that was produced in North America and is older than about 15 years.
 Therefore it is unknown how long a TPO system will perform without any leaks*.

-- Special Notes: * TPO roof systems are under continuous development by numerous manufacturers, who constantly change the TPO formulation to achieve the lowest cost with acceptable performance.
-While it is understandable that businesses always look to save money and to reduce costs, these constant TPO development process is being conducted, often at the expense of the roof owner.
-A TPO roof from the same manufacturer will most likely NOT be the same as the one produced few years before or after.
-Also the quality of different batches of TPO membranes may be questionable, as some TPO producers release the product to the end user without getting the UL and similar approvals/certification, as the formulation changes too often.
+• Special Notes: * TPO roof systems are under continuous development by numerous manufacturers, who constantly change the TPO formulation to achieve the lowest cost with acceptable performance.
+While it is understandable that businesses always look to save money and to reduce costs, this ongoing TPO development process is being conducted, often at the expense of the roof owner.
+A TPO roof from the same manufacturer will most likely NOT be the same as the one produced a few years before or after.
+Also, the quality of different batches of TPO membranes may be questionable, as some TPO producers release the product to the end user without getting the UL and similar approvals/certification, as the formulation changes too often.
 Refer to our comparison article of PVC vs. TPO to find out more about the TPO problems / short-comings.

 EPDM Rubber

-- Material Warranty Period: Up to 40 years Commercial / NO Residential.
+• Material Warranty Period: Up to 40 years Commercial / None Residential.
 EPDM roof system life expectancy – 10 to 15 years.
 Although the material warranty goes up to 40 years for a 90-mil Epdm from some manufacturers, it does not cover the seams.
-Failing seams are the main cause of EPDM roof leaks followed by ponding water, for which EPDM has no warranty either.
+Failing seams are the main cause of EPDM roof leaks, followed by ponding water, for which EPDM has no warranty either.

 Badly installed Rubber Roof: